 Ellena picked jasmine as a child with his grandmother in Grasse, he worked as an apprentice at the factory of essential oils at the age of sixteen.
 He can tell from which field surrounding Grasse a rose Centifolia oil comes.
 His father, brother, and daughter Celine are perfumers.

-At Pitti Fragranze Jean Claude Ellena was a special guest, and we had the chance to experience the first major retrospective exhibition dedicated to him, presenting masterpieces of his career – curated by Chandler Burr (perfume critic and ambassador of Pitti Fragranze) – and to participate in conversations that followed.
+At Pitti Fragranze Jean Claude Ellena was a special guest (like a rock star!), and attending visitors had the chance to experience the first major retrospective exhibition dedicated to him, presenting masterpieces of his career – curated by Chandler Burr (perfume critic and ambassador of Pitti Fragranze), and to participate in conversations that followed.

-Chandler Burr chose these fifteen fragrances for the exhibition:
+Chandler Burr chose these fifteen fragrances for the Pitti exhibition: